aaronge-2020/Sig3-Detection/README.md

 ### Model Evaluation

 The jupyter notebook `Scripts/Main.ipynb` runs 10-fold-cross-validation on each of the four machine-learning models tested: XGBoost, Neural Network, K-nearest-neighbors, and Logistic Regression.
 This is done to pick out the optimal hyperparameters to use in the deployed models.
+You can use Google Colab to reproduce the model evaluation by following the steps here:

+1. Open and make a copy of this [Google Colab Notebook](https://colab.research.google.com/drive/14JfdfWqpCIIms5PRy8y0haEK-epjKRTv?usp=sharing)

 ### Model Deployment